-7.5 Periodically Unattended Machinery Spaces
+7.5 Periodically Unattended Machinery Spaces (2016)

-Under the provisions of the SPS Code, the requirements to be complied with for periodically unattended machinery spaces are those in Part E of SOLAS Chapter II-1, excluding Regulation 46.
+Under the provisions of the SPS Code, the requirements to be complied with for periodically unattended machinery spaces are those in Part E of SOLAS Chapter II-1, Regulations 46 to 54.
 For special purpose ships carrying more than 240 persons, special consideration should be sought from the Administration as to whether or not their machinery spaces may be periodically unattended and whether additional requirements may be necessary to achieve a level of safety equivalent to that of normally attended machinery spaces.